Efficient Entanglement Purification Circuit Design for Dual-Species Atom Arrays: Asymptotic Distillation Rate Calculation

 When the $2\to 1$ subroutine is replaced with the $[[n,n-2,2]]$ code 2-EPP, the entire distillation protocol can be more complicated due to the correlated multi-pair output.
 The correlated Pauli errors reduce the effectiveness of direct iteration of the $[[n,n-2,2]]$ code.
 So, a straightforward solution is to apply the hashing protocol to identify the typical Pauli error.
 When $n=4$, it is known as the Leung-Shor method~\cite{Leung_Shor_2008}.
 We can generalize it to the $n\ge 4$ case with any even $n$, and call it the $\text{LS}(n)$ protocol.
 Its distillation rate is denoted as $D_{\text{LS},n}(p)$.

-However, by slightly scaling up $N$ and careful shuffling (see Appendix~\ref {app:shuffling}), we can always gather the uncorrelated pairs for the next level of $[[n,n-2,2]]$ 2-EPP and the hashing protocol, without any wasted qubits.
+However, by slightly scaling up $N$ and careful shuffling (see Appendix~\ref {app:shuffling}), we can always gather the \textit{uncorrelated pairs} for the next level of $[[n,n-2,2]]$ 2-EPP and the hashing protocol, without any wasted qubits.
 Due to the symmetry of $[[n,n-2,2]]$, when there is no circuit-level noise, all $n-2$ entangled pairs are correlated, but they share an identical reduced state.
 Thus, we can concatenate the $[[n,n-2,2]]$ 2-EPP with identical uncorrelated inputs for $r$ rounds, and finish the protocol with $O(1)$ qubit hashing protocol.
 We denote this scheme with shuffling as the $\text{Sh}(r,n)$ protocol.
 Its distillation rate is denoted as $D_{\text{Sh},r,n}(p)$ $(r\ge 0)$.
 Note that, when $r=0$, $D_{\text{Sh},0,n}(p)$ represents the hashing bound of $\hat{\rho}(p)$.
-When $r>0$, $\max_rD_{\text{Sh},r,n}(p)$ may be greater than $D_{\text{LS},n}(p)$ protocol at some $p$.
-We define
+When $r=1$, $D_{\text{Sh},1,n}(p)$ is generally worse than $D_{\text{LS},n}(p)$ due to the usage of uncorrelated outcomes.
+However, $\max_rD_{\text{Sh},r,n}(p)$ may still be greater than $D_{\text{LS},n}(p)$ protocol at some $p$ as shown in Fig.~\ref{fig:app}(b).

+Based on the $[[n,n-2,2]]$ 2-EPP, there are many other approaches for asymptotic entanglement distillation.
+Due to the optimization complexity, we only consider the best distillation defined by: